katzer/cordova-plugin-printer/README.md

 cordova emulate [ios|android]
 ```

 These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
+Its also possible to open the project with [Android Studio][studio] or [Eclipse][eclipse].

 A click on the _PRINT SOME STUFF_ link opens the native print dialog to print out an HTML snippet.